Indicated for: complement-mediated disorders

 Linearity/non-linearityExposure of pegcetacoplan increases in a dose proportional manner from 45 to 1 440 mg.

-Special populationsNo impact on the pharmacokinetics of pegcetacoplan was identified with age (19-81 years), race orsex based on the results of population PK analysis.
+Special populationsNo impact on the pharmacokinetics of pegcetacoplan was identified with age (12-81 years), race orsex based on the results of population PK analysis in patients with PNH, C3G or primary IC-MPGN.

 Compared with a reference 70 kg patient, the steady-state average concentration is predicted to beapproximately 20% higher in patients with a body weight of 50 kg.
-Patients weighing 40 kg arepredicted to have a 45% higher average concentration.
-Minimal data are available on the safety profileof pegcetacoplan for patients with a body weight below 50 kg.
+PNH patients weighing 40 kg arepredicted to have a 45% higher average concentration.
+Minimal data are available on the safety profileof pegcetacoplan for PNH patients with a body weight below 50 kg.

 ElderlyAlthough there were no apparent age-related differences observed in these studies, the number ofpatients aged 65 years and over is not sufficient to determine whether they respond differently fromyounger patients.
 See section 4.2.

 Renal impairmentIn a study of 8 patients with severe renal impairment, defined as creatinine clearance (CrCl) less than30 mL/min using the Cockcroft-Gault formula (with 4 patients with values less than 20 mL/min), renalimpairment had no effect on the pharmacokinetics of a single 270-mg dose of pegcetacoplan.
 Thereare minimal data on patients with PNH with renal impairment who have been administered the clinicaldose of 1 080 mg twice weekly.
-There are no available clinical data for the use of pegcetacoplan inpatients with ESRD requiring haemodialysis.
+Based on population PK analysis, eGFR had no clinically meaningfulimpact on pegcetacoplan exposure in a pooled analysis population.
+There are no available clinical datafor the use of pegcetacoplan in patients with ESRD requiring dialysis.
 See section 4.2.

 In vitro and in vivo toxicology data reveal no toxicity of special concern for humans.
 Effects observedin animals at exposure levels similar to clinical exposure levels are described below.
 These effectswere not observed in clinical studies.